isomerpages/pa-kembangancc/Programmes/healthy-living/_posts/2022-05-26-post-Family Fun Walk.md

 </table>

 Join our Family Fun Walk and spend some time with your loved ones.
-The walk will start from Kg Kembangan CC.
+The walk will start from Kampong Kembangan CC.

-* Breakfast will be provided
+* Breakfast will be provided.
-* Free Sunshine Australian Oat Soft Grain Whole Bread will be provided to participants* (By Sunshine Bakeries)
+* Free Sunshine Australian Oat Soft Grain Whole Bread will be provided to participants.* (By Sunshine Bakeries)
 * Limited to 350 participants only.
 * Stand a chance to win attractive prizes, in our Lucky Draw!<br>